 By Carl.bunderson via Wikimedia Commons

 All of those executions happened in just six states: Georgia, Texas, Florida, Missouri, Virginia, and Oklahoma.
-Texas holds the title for most executions, but according to Santa Rosa criminal defense lawyer Michael Li, California is actually home of the most inmates on death row with 743 condemned inmates as of January 1, 2016, and is known for having the most expensive capital punishment system in the country despite not putting anyone to death in the last 10 years.
+Texas holds the title for most executions, but according to San Diego criminal lawyer George Ramos, California is actually home of the most inmates on death row with 743 condemned inmates as of January 1, 2016, and is known for having the most expensive capital punishment system in the country despite not putting anyone to death in the last 10 years.

 California taxpayers have paid over $307 million for each of the 13 executions that have taken place since the death penalty was reinstated 38 years ago.

 According to a recent report, it is estimated that the state of California could save nearly $5 billion between now and 2050 by switching all death sentences to a sentence of life in prison without the possibility of parole.
 This projected savings comes from the added cost of incarcerating condemned inmates due to increased security and staffing, the expensive and drawn out appeals process, and the added cost of a capital punishment trial compared to that of trial for a life sentence (estimated to be an additional $1 million per trial).